#play14. Fifth edition

 Partly because of the almost uncontrollable energy released after years of waiting.

-Partly due to the international atmosphere, enriched by the presence of a colleague from the UK team, coming from Mexico.
+Partly due to the international atmosphere, enriched by the presence of a colleague from the international team, coming from Mexico.

 Partly for many new faces and for the strong relationships they created.